MarcinMM/Dungeon-Dweller/README.markdown

 An inverted roguelike (you play as the titular dweller of a dungeon, i.e. a monster) written in Flash with copious help from Flashpunk.
 Should be quite self-sufficient as long as you can compile AS3 already :)

-# TODO MVP 10/3
+# TODO MVP 10/26

 * Stats fix.
 Looks like has to do with XML types not being ints.
-* NPC stat variation, a few special abilities. (doing away with creature levels, add more creature variants instead, such as goblin, tough goblin, goblin hero, goblin chief, goblin shaman, goblin wizard, etc.)
+* NPC a few special abilities. (doing away with creature levels, add more creature variants instead, such as goblin, tough goblin, goblin hero, goblin chief, goblin shaman, goblin wizard, etc.)
 * PC Special Ability (currently dmg res for Ork)
 * Ranged combat.
 The ability to "throw" stuff, basically.
 When a ranged weapon equipped, "throwing" uses weapon's ATT value.
 Non-ranged weapons throw does some random amount of damage based on STR.
 This needs some primitive form of line tracing (putting in Util).
 May use this for LoS lighting?
-* Grand Foozier on lvl 10; also lvl 10 implementation
+* Unique creature implementation for Grand Poombah (and others in future, of course)
 * Game Start, GAme End screens

 # TODO FUTURE WISHLIST